Capitalism is an incredibly productive system for providing what people want and are prepared to pay for.

 Some will say that this is a natural consequence of an ageing population.
 But is that really true?

 First, there are very few mobility scooters in France, Switzerland and Italy, countries with ageing populations comparable to the UK.
-This suggests a cultural explanation might be at play here.
+This suggests a cultural explanation is at play here.

 Second, it’s not true that your legs stop working when you reach the age of 65.
 Granted, this statement is made by someone in his 40s…but (unlike users of mobility scooters) I’m gonna go out on a limb on this one.

 Third, official studies indicate that the majority of scooter users are under 65 years old.
 In the 2014 HM Government study Mobility Scooters: A Market Study (a cracking read, let me tell you) 53% of respondents to its survey of scooter users were under 65 years old.

 So why am I talking about mobility scooters on a blog about how to get rich?
 Aren’t they 2 completely unrelated subjects?

 Trust me, this is relevant.
 Partly because ill health is one of the things that causes chaos in people’s finances.
 And partly because health worries make people nervous about quitting a job with health insurance (even in the UK).

 But mainly because mobility scooters represent extreme consumerism.
 These are things that few people should need.
 And that no one should want.
 Yet they’re packaged up with advertising and marketing as a lifestyle and convenience product and sold to the hard of thinking using elevator music, soft focus advertorials and smiley, unthreatening presenters.

 Note how at 3 mins 22 seconds sports alloy wheels and low profile tyres are touted as key benefits.
 I’m guessing those were aimed at the guys.
 Perfect for cruising up and down Bournemouth sea front, no doubt.